ivy-1602/U-U--Digital-Wedding-Invite/README.md

 ---

 ## Closing Note
-I wish for a veryyyy sucessfull marraige for both of youu, i love you guys, i'll pray that do evil eyes touch this divine bond of yours.
+I wish for a veryyyy sucessfull marraige for both of youu, i love you guys, i'll pray that no evil eyes touch this divine bond of yours.

 ---
 ps. vahini saheb, I hope every day with dada and us feels like a Saturday 🌸